+\begin{rmk} \ch{The above shows that the proposed algorithm excels in efficiency when the number of desired targets $M$ is large, resolving a region similar in size to the occulter.
+Since its cost is close to $\bigO(N+M)$, dropping $M$ does not reduce run-time much: $N$ then dominates, and the {\em relative} speed over edge integral methods drops in proportion.
+The natural question is: what is the crossover $M$ such that there is no advantage?
+For the NI2 starshade, since BDWF gives about $250$ targets/s, the answer is as small as $M\approx 20$ for t1 and $50$ for t3.
+Thus whenever the user needs more targets than this, the NUFFT wins.} \end{rmk}

 \bfi \ig{width=.52\textwidth}{kochquad} \ig{width=.47\textwidth}{kochu} \ca{Koch fractal aperture diffraction example from Sec.~\ref{s:koch}. (a) shows the areal quadrature constructed by a union of about 67 million triangles.
 The color of each node $(x_j,y_j)$ indicates its weight $w_j$ using the scale on the right.
-The inset shows a zoom into the region shown, resolving individual nodes. (b) shows intensity (on $\log_{10}$ scale indicated on the right) computed on a million-point grid by the t1 NUFFT method in under 5 seconds. }{f:koch} \efi
+The inset shows a zoom into the region shown, resolving individual nodes. (b) shows intensity (on $\log_{10}$ scale indicated on the right) computed on a million-point grid by the NUFFT t1 method in under 5 seconds. }{f:koch} \efi